maglerod/andy-sensor-card/DOCUMENTATION.md

 ## What it’s for
 Garage Door visually shows whether your garage is open or closed, and can be configured to feel like a real door with multiple panels.

+## I have two entities to control my garage port.
+One for open / close state and one for controlling the open / close action.
+Many gates, garage doors and blinds are monitored by a contact (magnet) sensor that only reports whether something is open/closed.
+However, the actual movement (open/close) is often triggered by a script, a cover entity, a switch, or another service call.
+**Andy Sensor Card** supports this setup by letting you:
+- Use the sensor for the visual state / animation
+- Use a Tap action to trigger the real open/close command

+**Recommended configuration**

+**1) Main entity = your contact sensor (state)**
+Set the card’s Main entity to the magnet/contact sensor, for example:
+- binary_sensor.garage_contact
+- binary_sensor.gate_open_sensor
+- binary_sensor.blinds_closed_contact

+This entity is only used to show Open/Closed state and drive the symbol/animation.
+2) Tap action = Call service (control)
+- Set Tap action to Call service, and call the thing that actually moves the device.
+Typical options:

+**A) Call a script**
+Use this when you have a script that triggers open/close (toggle):
+- Service: script.turn_on
+- Service data:
+- entity_id: script.garageport_open_close
+This is perfect for a “single button” opener where the same script toggles between opening/closing.

+**B) Call a cover service (if you have a cover entity)** If your garage/blinds is exposed as a cover.* entity, you can call:
+- cover.open_cover
+- cover.close_cover
+- cover.toggle
+- …and target your cover entity.

+**C) Call a switch (relay)**
+If a relay triggers the opener:
+- Service: switch.turn_on (or switch.toggle)
+- Target: switch.garage_relay

+**3) Make the animation feel responsive**
+Contact sensors often update only when the device is fully open/fully closed.
+That means the closing animation might otherwise start “too late”.
+Enable:
+- Tap starts animation (Gate/Garage/Blind)
+And set:
+- Confirm state in (seconds)

+Set it to approximately how long the device normally takes to move (example: 10–20s).
+This makes the animation start immediately when you tap, and then waits for the sensor state to confirm the final position.

+Example scenario
+- Main entity: binary_sensor.garage_contact (open/closed)
+- Tap action: Call service → script.turn_on → script.garageport_open_close
+- Tap starts animation: ON

+Confirm state in: 15 seconds
+Result:
+- The card shows the correct final state based on the sensor.
+- Tapping the card triggers the opener script.
+- The animation starts instantly and feels “real”, even if the sensor updates late.

 ## Common entity types (important!)
 Garage doors can appear as different entities in Home Assistant:
 - A **cover** entity (best): `cover.garage_door` (often has position)